Tennessee Domestic Violence Attorneys

 If police officers/officials respond to a call about domestic violence, they must arrest someone, even if both individuals do not want to press charges.
 Tennessee law requires that police officials arrest the “primary aggressor.”
 This term, however, is very loosely defined.
 Often, it is up to the police officers to make the decision on whom they deem to be the primary aggressor.

-This is likely determined by involved individual or witness stories.
-Oftentimes, however, stories will be conflicting and people will lie about the facts.
-Sometimes, police will arrest someone who was actually the victim in the domestic violence case.
-If you believe police have wrongfully arrested you on domestic violence charges contact the offices of Davis Law Firm to speak with a lawyer that can answer all of your questions and help to build a strong defense to the charges you are facing.
+If you believe police have wrongfully arrested you on domestic violence charges contact the offices of Davis Law Firm to speak with a lawyer domestic violence that can answer all of your questions and help to build a strong defense to the domestic violence offenses you are facing.

 Surrendering to the Police